Sara Salazar

 PhD thesis

-Mechanistic insights on the role of CgHaa1- and CgPdr1- pathways in stress resilience and pathogenesis of Candida glabrata
+Deepening the role of CgHaa1- and CgPdr1- pathways in stress resilience and pathogenesis of Candida glabrata to foster new antifungal treatments

 Supervisor